tuftsdatalab/tuftsWorkshops/docs/omics/intro-to-alphafold2/01_background.md

 ## Protein Organization

+- We are composed mostly of proteins, and proteins are composed of amino acids (e.g. Tryptophan).
+Proteins can have four levels of organization:

 - **Primary Structure**: amino acid sequence
 - **Secondary Structure**: amino acid sequences linked by hydrogen bonds
 - **Tertiary Structure**: organization of secondary structures